ADU Permitting in Chula Vista, CA

 1

-We start with a friendly chat and a visit to your Chula Vista property to understand your ADU goals and assess the site's unique characteristics.
-We'll discuss local zoning, setback requirements, and potential utility connections specific to your address.
+We start with a friendly visit to your Chula Vista home to discuss your ADU ideas and assess your property's specific characteristics and potential challenges.

 2